Logoi-Linguistics/Logoi-Linguistics/README.md

 λόγοι is the Greek word for "words".

-Logoi is: 1) a minimalist superdialect of Prolog, Lisp & JavaScript, and 2) a mouseless browser editor of itself.
+Logoi is a: 1) minimalist superdialect of Prolog, Lisp & JavaScript, and 2) mouseless browser editor of itself.

 Logoi file design follows two distinct aesthetic dicta: